Certificate of Standing

 To obtain a certificate, contact Membership Services by email or at 403.229.4700 Membership Services.

-The Certificate of Insurance acts as proof that the member has professional liability insurance.
+The Certificate of Indemnity acts as proof that the member has professional liability indemnity coverage, subject to the terms of the Group Policy.

 Lawyers are able to log into the Lawyer Portal and print off their own Certificate of Insurance for the current year.